emdonahue/SmallKanren/SmallKanren-Core.package/SKTabledGoal.class/README.md

 Input arguments represent the memoization key and can be thought of as inputs to a function.
 Subsequent calls with unifying input arguments will return values from the cache.

 Output arguments can be thought of as the function output(s).
-They are not used to perform cache lookups.
+They are not used to perform cache lookups but they are stored in the cache.
+We can think of all possible output answers as part of an equivalence class: any one of them is equally good and the system should consider all others to be duplicates and fail them.
+This is useful, for instance, in pathing, where for the same source and destination there are infinitely many paths, any of which satisfies the relation.
+We don't want to cache all infinitely many paths, so we specify that path is only an output variable.
+Any path between the two points will do.